Gaylord Carter

 Gaylord Carter (August 3, 1905 – November 20, 2000) was an American organist and the composer of many film scores that were added to silent movies released on video tape or disks.
-He died from Parkinson disease.
+He died from Parkinson's disease.

 Early life and musical beginnings

-Gaylord Beach Carter was born in Wiesbaden, Germany, the son of Charles Davis Carter (1857–1940) and Olive Athena Beach (1873–1964).
+Gaylord Beach Carter was born in Wiesbaden, Germany, the son of Charles Davis Carter (1857-1940) and Olive Athena Beach (1873-1964).
 His father was a church organist and taught music, while his mother taught voice.
 They met in Europe and were married at Litchfield cathedral in England, eventually spending time in Wiesbaden, where Gaylord was born.
 He was originally to be called Mortimer Preston Carter, and the name Gaylord came about later.
 His family soon emigrated to the United States, settling in Wichita, Kansas, where his father opened a conservatory of music and also served as a church organist.

 The young Carter displayed the family talent for music and became a soloist in a church choir, until his voice changed.
 He also played the organ in another church from the age of ten.
 As the "Jazz Age" evolved, he found himself drawn to the new musical form and dared to try jazz on the church organ.
 On one occasion this transgression was discovered by the pastor, who then chastised him: "Gaylord, stop playing that high-falutin' music in church!"
 By the time he was fourteen he was playing at a local movie theater, accompanying the silent films at children's matinees.